crisfervil/blog/source/_posts/EasyRepro-UI-Automated-Tests-in-Dynamics-365-Part-1.md

 This library built by Microsoft takes advantage of the well defined structure of Entities, Attributes, SiteMap and all the different elements that are part of the platform.

-Continue reading the second part here: [Add link to the second part here]
+Continue reading the second part here: {% post_link EasyRepro-UI-Automated-Tests-in-Dynamics-365-Part-2 Part 2 %}

 # References